puppetlabs/design-system/source/react/library/text/Text.md

 The text component provides an encapsulated way to use typography consistent with design system rules.
-Together the `size` and `color`
+Together the `size` and `color` props determine the rendered typographical variant.

 Design specification: <a href="http://designsystem.puppetlabs.net/typography" target="_top">designsystem.puppetlabs.net/typography</a>